Anku5hk/Programmers_guide_to_Python/book.md

 # now to clear the db just get out of the indentaion
 print(db_handler.some_db) # {'id': [], 'name': []}
+# as soon as we were out of the indentation "__exit__()" was called automatically
 ```

 ## 9. OOP concepts
 #### What is OOP?
 Wikipedia suggests
   > Object-oriented programming is an approach to designing modular reusable software systems.
-It is a programming paradigm based on the concept of "objects".
+It is a programming paradigm based on the concept of objects.

   Classes and Objects are the two important aspects of OOP.
 And as we saw earlier an Object is a instance of class and it has its own attributes & methods which are defined under its represented class.
 #### Why OOP?
-It helps in reducing code complexities & redundancy by promoting better software design practices as opposed to structural/procedure-oriented programming using the concept called "objects".
+It helps in reducing code complexities & redundancy by promoting better software design practices as opposed to structural/procedure-oriented programming using the concept called objects.
 OOP really shines when designing a large software systems which typically requires huge amount of inter-dependencies among the blocks of code.
 By following OOP approach, a software system becomes more reusable, maintainable, scalable, secure and overall less complex compared to the structural programming.
 **There are four main principles of OOP: [Inheritance](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#91-inheritance), [Abstraction](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#92-abstraction), [Encapsulation](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#93-encapsulation) and [Polymorphism](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#94-polymorphism).**
 ### 9.1 Inheritance
 * Instead of re-writing the code for all similar classes like in functional programming, we re-use the methods/variables of a class inside another class in OOP.
 This concept is Inheritance.
 So basically inheritance helps to eliminate the redundant code.
 * We inherit a base/super class and use its methods/variables inside a child/sub class, but not the other way.
-* **super()**: This is a built-in function used access any child's/parent's methods/variables inside of a child class, it is very similar to 'super' keyword in Java.
+* **super()**: This is a built-in function used access any child's/parent's methods/variables inside of a child class, it is very similar to *super* keyword in Java.
 When called it returns a temporary object of parent class which then can be used to access to all of its methods/variables.
 * **Method Resolution Order (MRO)**: Is the order in which Python looks for a method in hierarchy of classes.
 The general order is **child -> parent1 -> parent2...**.
 When a method/variable is searched, it is looked for in this order.
 Any name collision is avoided by following this order.
 * Inheritance is a powerful concept and is used pretty much all the time when a software is designed using a OOP based language.
 #### **9.1.1 Four types of Inheritance.**